- Apply for admission to Saint Paul College.

 Any remaining excess funds will be sent to the student through the Saint Paul College Card and/or HigherOne.
 You will receive the Saint Paul College Card in the mail shortly after registering for your first class.
 After you receive the card, you must choose how you want to receive the excess funds.
 For more information on disbursement, go to Saint Paul College Card: Disbursement Options.

 After the first disbursement of the semester, aid applies weekly to student accounts on Wednesdays.
+Any credit balance refunds will be available to students within 14 days.
 First-time loan borrowers must wait 30 days until the first disbursement of their loans.
 All loans must have at least two disbursements.
 Semester-only loans will be disbursed at the beginning of the semester and at the half-way point of the semester.